Our Staff

 Amy Mercecia

-Prior to her MPH, Amy had a 20-year career in IT and professional services in the US, UK, and Australia.
-She has extensive experience in driving change through IT delivery by exceling in strong relationship management and an attention to technical details.
+Prior to pursuing her MPH, Amy had a 20-year career in IT and professional services in the US, UK, and Australia.
+She has extensive experience in driving change through IT delivery by excelling in strong relationship management and an attention to technical details.
 She also holds an MBA from the University of Edinburgh.

 • Picture of Ambrose Sims